-Disclaimer: this article contains only some general information about GDPR.
-In order to make sure that your business is GDPR compliant, you should get professional assistance of a lawyer.
+Disclaimer: This article contains only some general information about GDPR.
+In order to make sure that your business is GDPR compliant, you should get the professional assistance of a lawyer.

 Do I need to implement any changes?

 According to the official text of the Regulation, GDPR applies to the “processor” who is

 a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller; (Chapt.
 1, Art.
 4)

 a natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
 (Chapt.
 1, Art.
 4)

 Speaking straight: GDPR affects all the companies, agencies, organizations, and anyone else who processes personal data of their clients, users, or subscribers.
 No matter if it’s for the purpose of sales, marketing, or providing a service – if you process EU residents’ personal data, you must make sure that your product complies with the Regulation.

 What do we understand by ‘personal data’?
 That’s any information relating to an identified or identifiable natural person:

 - identification number